1938 Auckland Rugby League season: Annual general meeting

 The report which was to be presented at the annual general meeting showed that the balance sheet for the Auckland Rugby League was £3605s at the end of the 1937 season which was an increase of £21 on the previous season.
 There was an excess of assets over liabilities of £7598 12s 9d.
 At the annual meeting on March 23 Mr. John A. Lee presided as president.
 He said "last year the code made great progress... and we are opening the greatest season we have ever had.
-Co-operation and good spirit shown by players and officials was to a large degree responsible for this success... after years of difficultly last year we reached the strength to warrant a team being sent and tested on the playing fields of Australia... great responsibility rests with the officials to see that a fine team be sent this season".
+Co-operation and good spirit shown by players and officials was to a large degree responsible for this success... after years of difficulty last year we reached the strength to warrant a team being sent and tested on the playing fields of Australia... great responsibility rests with the officials to see that a fine team be sent this season".
 He went on to declare "that league was a democratic code.
 No class distinction could enter if the game was to progress.
 He paid tribute to the great work of the ladies’ committees, whose social activities during the year did much to aid the code".
 Mr. G. Grey Campbell, chairman of the control board, said "it was pleasing to note that there had been no incidents at Carlaw Park last year, and not a single senior player had come before the board for irregular conduct on the field.
 During the summer improvements had been made at Carlaw Park, and the system of flood lighting, which was so successful for sports events, would make night football possible".
 Tribute was paid to Ivan Culpan who had been secretary for the league for 20 years.
 During the meeting Archie Ferguson appealed for more senior matches to be played on outside grounds, particularly at the Devonport Domain with Mr. Campbell saying that the matter would be considered.
 Along with John A. Lee, four other members of parliament were also present, including Messrs, William Theophilus Anderton, Frederick William Schramm, Arthur George Osborne, and Arthur Shapton Richards who all "spoke of the success of the code in Auckland".
 The following officers were elected:- Patron, Mr. J.B.
 Donald; vice-patron, Mr. J.F.W.
 Dickson; president, Mr. John A. Lee, M.P.; vice presidents, Sir Ernest Davis, Messrs.
 R.D.
 Bagnall, R. Benson, J Donald, O. Blackwood, T.S.
 Bellamy, C. Drysdale, H. Grange, R.J.
 Laird, W.J.
 Lovett, E. Morton, E. Montgomery, T.G.
 Symonds, Joe Sayegh, C. Seagar, Frederick William Schramm M.P., W. Wallace, H. Walmsley, R.H.
 Wood, G.T.
 Wright, W.H.
 Brien, L. Coakley, H. Luke; trustees, Messrs.
 A. Stormont, Edward John Phelan, G. Grey Campbell; deputy-chairman, Edward John Phelan; club delegates, Messrs, F. McAneny, T. Davis, J.W.
 Probert, Jim Rukutai; chairman junior control board, Mr. D. Wilkie; auditor, Mr. R.A.
 Spinley; honorary physicians, Drs.
 M.G.
 Pezaro, F.J.
 Gwynne, K.H.
 Holdgate, J.N.
 Waddell, G.W.
 Lock, H. Burrell, W. Bridgman, S. Morris; board of control, Messrs.
 G. Grey Campbell (chairman), D. Wilkie, R. Doble, T. Davis, J.W.
 Probert, Jim Rukutai, J. McAneny, J.E.
 Knowling, and Ivan Culpan.